1201 S. State Street,

-Award notices to freshmen and newly admitted transfer students for the following fall semester are typically sent in mid-March.
+Award notices to freshmen and newly admitted transfer students for the following fall semester are typically sent as early as mid-December or a short time after the student is admitted and has a complete FAFSA on file.
 The first award notice each academic year is sent via US mail to the student’s permanent address.
 Subsequent award notices will be sent electronically to the student’s MyFSU email address.

 It is recommended that the student accept or reject each type of aid within 21 days of receiving the offer to prevent cancellation of the aid offer.
 If the student is unsure as to whether or not to accept or reject a particular type of aid, it is recommended that he or she accept it.
 If he or she later determines that he does not want the aid, then it can be declined without penalty right up until the time of disbursement, which is during the second week of the semester.
 Failure to accept an offered fund in a timely manner may result in the loss of that fund, particularly for some forms of need-based aid.

 If the student knows that another form of aid is coming in at a later date, such as an outside scholarship, it is recommended that the student accept the initial award within 21 days to prevent any loss of aid.
 The Financial Aid Office will send revised award notices to the student via the MyFSU email system, each time there is a revision to the award.
 The student may make changes to the revised award in light of the new information at that time.

 - Select the Student tab

 - Click Award Offer in the Financial Aid Awards section

 - Read the instructions on the General Information tab